 On face value, the name Crazy Ivan – taken from a local character-filled legend – gives a subtle suggestion that this beer is going to taste a bit, well, crazy.
 The truth is that this is just a beautifully balanced and approachable IPA.

 Its character is distinguished from a great many IPAs in that the brewers seem to have been willing to give malt more of an even platform to show its stuff.
-So while hops are, of course, the showcase there’s this wonderful caramel malt character that’s constantly smoothing the path, rounding out the mouthfeel and making it ever so soft.
+Scottish malts bring this wonderful caramel malt character to smooth the path, round out the mouthfeel and make it ever so soft.
 But never fear: hops are still on show, with Amarillo, Simcoe and Mosaic bringing sticky tropical fruit and grapefruit together with a resinous bitter bite to round out the package.

 If you’re after a beer whose only goal is to greet you with a thumping hop explosion, this might not be one you want.
 But if you’re of a disposition to be satisfied with something altogether smoother, make a date with Crazy Ivan.